All are welcome to attend our

 generally held at the Libby Conference Center at the Minnesota State Fairgrounds in St. Paul.
 If you plan to attend, please check with a board member to verify date and location.

-General membership meeting is held in early February and feature an educational presentation by a well-known speaker in the canine community.
+2017 General membership meeting held February 4 and feature an educational presentation by a well-known speaker in the canine community.
 Venues vary.

 See the Animal Health Studies Database listing of clinical studies and research projects from American Veterinary Medical Association (AVMA).